MachadoOtto/magik-monkee/README.md

 # magik_monkee
 magik_monkee is a Python-based tool designed for testing file upload vulnerabilities in web applications.
-By leveraging a JSON-based database of "magic numbers" or file signatures, magik_monkee identifies and replaces the magic numbers of a selected file extension.
-This process generates a new file that retains the original content but adopts the magic numbers of the chosen extension.
+By leveraging a JSON-based database of "magic bytes" or file signatures, magik_monkee identifies and replaces the magic bytes of a selected file extension.
+This process generates a new file that retains the original content but adopts the magic bytes of the chosen extension.
 The tool proves invaluable in verifying file upload security, guarding against malicious uploads, and detecting potential bypasses in File Upload functionalities.

 ## Features
--   Validate and modify magic numbers of uploaded files
+-   Validate and modify magic bytes of uploaded files
 -   JSON-based database for storing and managing file signatures
 -   Option to list available extensions in the database
 -   Ability to get detailed information on selected extensions